yyfhust/yyfhust.github.io/_posts/2022-03-08-Sync-BigQuery-to-Postgres.md

 Bigquery is a fully-managed, serverless data warehouse, which supports ANSI SQL.
 It can auto-scale up to handle petabytes of data volume , which set you free from maintaining scalability and performance of architecture.
 Also, Bigquery is an OLAP (online analytical processing) and column-oriented database.
-It is very performant to use Bigquery for data analysis and ETL, and bulk DML (Data manipulation).
-However, it is not a transactional and relational database (such as Postgres, MySQL etc) , so it is not suitable to perform high-frequency transactions on a single and small sets of rows, for the following reasons.
+It is very performant to use Bigquery to perform data analysis, ETL, and bulk DML (Data manipulation).
+However, Bigquery is not a transactional and relational database (such as Postgres, MySQL etc) , so it is not suitable to perform high-frequency transactions on a single and small sets of rows, for the following reasons.
 - High throughput but long latency.
 It takes only a few seconds to read millions of rows, but updating/inserting/deleting/reading and single row can still take a few seconds.
 - Quotas and limits of Bigquery.